Corrington Writing Contests

 The Corrington Creative Writing Contest

-First Place: $500, professional printing and illustration, and a performance at next year's Corrington Award ceremony
+First Place: $500, publication in pandora, and a performance at next year's Corrington Award ceremony

 Second Place: $100